Ipswich

-First recorded during the medieval period as Gippeswic, the town has also been recorded as Gyppewicus and Yppswyche.
-The town has been occupied continuously since the Saxon period, and is contested to be one of the oldest towns in the United Kingdom.
-The settlement was of great economic importance to the Kingdom of England throughout its history, particularly in trade, with the town's historical dock (Ipswich Waterfront) known as the largest and most important dock in the kingdom.
+Ipswich was first recorded during the medieval period as Gippeswic, the town has also been recorded as Gyppewicus and Yppswyche.
+It has been continuously inhabited since the Saxon period, and is believed to be one of the oldest towns in the United Kingdom.
+The settlement was of great economic importance to the Kingdom of England throughout its history, particularly in trade, with the town's historical dock, Ipswich Waterfront, known as the largest and most important dock in the Kingdom.

-The town is divided into various quarters, with the town centre and the waterfront drawing the most footfall.
-The town centre is home to the town's retail shopping and the historic town square, the Cornhill.
-The waterfront is located south of the town centre on a meander of the River Orwell and is a picturesque setting housing the town's marina.
-The waterfront is a trendy area of the town housing luxury yachts, and lined with high-rise apartment buildings, restaurants and cafés.
+Ipswich is divided into various quarters, with the town centre and the waterfront drawing the most footfall.
+The town centre features the retail shopping district and the historic town square, known as the Cornhill.
+The waterfront, south of the town centre on a meander of the River Orwell, offers a picturesque setting with a marina, luxury yachts, high-rise apartment buildings, and a variety of restaurants and cafes.
 The waterfront is also home to the University of Suffolk campus.

-Ipswich is surrounded by two Areas of Outstanding Natural Beauty (AONB): the Suffolk Coast and Heaths and Dedham Vale.
-The town has a tourist sector with 3.5 million people reported to have visited the town in 2016.
+Ipswich is adjacent to the Suffolk & Essex Coast & Heaths National Landscape AONB and is close to Dedham Vale AONB.
+The town has a tourist sector, with 3.5 million people reported to have visited the town in 2016.
 In 2020, Ipswich was ranked as an emerging global tourist destination by TripAdvisor.